 13. The average market rent is $2,333 per month.

 California real estate statistics show an increase in rent prices as well.
 Currently, renters need to pay around $2,300 a month to rent a house.
 But, the homeownership rate reveals that there are more owners than renters—53.7% vs. 46.3%, respectively.
-The remaining 8% are vacant properties, resulting in a big imbalance between the supply and demand in the real estate market.
+Rental statistics show that the remaining 8% are vacant properties, resulting in a big imbalance between the supply and demand in the real estate market.

 When Will House Prices Drop in California?

 Without a doubt, 2020 was intriguing for the Californian housing market.
 The prices were rising, and there was a clear indication that it would be yet another successful year for real estate in California.
 Then the pandemic happened and threatened to harm the market.
 Luckily, it fought back and showed extraordinary resilience.
-Based on the current situation and projections, prices in California won’t drop anytime soon.
+Based on the current situation and projections, property price trends show they won’t drop anytime soon.

 14. The home unit prices should rise by 3% by the end of April 2021 in Southern California.